Ynhanfu

-Development

-Ynhanfu's initial concern was introduce Hanfu to the community of China and university students.
-Over the years, Ynhanfu has developed education, social welfare, Han Chinese clothing production, Festive celebrations and many other social undertakings.
-Strategies to recover Chinese traditional culture were also developed.

 Cultural activities

 Ynhanfu promotes Chinese culture, traditional clothing to the community, also held a lot of major Chinese traditional festivals celebrations in Kunming: the traditional Dragon Boat Festival, Tanabata Festival, and Mid-Autumn Festival.
 At the same time the traditional Chinese ritual activities: Worship of Confucius, weddings, mitzvahs and the beginning ceremony.
 And Yunnan also gives lectures of Chinese culture, Hanfu in many University.